ProjectSunday/projectsunday.github.io/docs/getting-started.md

 1. **[CodePen](http://CodePen.io)** - Create an account.
 Use this for stuff you want to keep track of, or to search for existing examples.
 1. **[Free Code Camp](http://freecodecamp.com)** - Bootstrap, JS, and more
 1. **[Can I Use](http://caniuse.com)** - Tells you what browser support specific web features have.
+1. **[Learn Chrome Dev Tools](https://www.codeschool.com/courses/discover-devtools)** - Basically the same for other browsers as well.

 ## JavaScript Books